 Keep waste and debris out of storm drains, creeks and Humboldt Bay.

 North Coast Stormwater Coalition

 The City of Arcata participates in the North Coast Stormwater Coalition, a group that works collaboratively with Northern California city and county governments to reduce stormwater pollution and protect local waterways.
-Coalition members include stormwater management staff from the participating cities of Eureka, Arcata, Trinidad, Fortuna, Fort Bragg, and Yreka, the counties of Humboldt and Mendocino, and Humboldt State University, as well as, local, state, and federal agency representatives, non-profit organizations, tribes, consultants, engineers, and interested community members.
+Coalition members include stormwater management staff from the participating cities of Eureka, Arcata, Trinidad, Fortuna, Fort Bragg, and Yreka, the counties of Humboldt and Mendocino, and Cal Poly Humboldt, as well as, local, state, and federal agency representatives, non-profit organizations, tribes, consultants, engineers, and interested community members.

 The General Permit demands local agencies that development projects to comply with post-construction stormwater requirements based on “low impact development” (LID) standards.